hpcaitech/ColossalAI/docs/source/en/features/gradient_clipping_with_booster.md

 ```
 ### Step 4.
 Inject Gradient Clipping Feature

-create a `TorchDDPPlugin` object and instantiate `Booster` with it, then boost all training components.
+Create a `TorchDDPPlugin` object and instantiate `Booster` with it, and get a data loader from plugin, then boost all training components.
 ```python
     plugin = TorchDDPPlugin()
     booster = Booster(mixed_precision='fp16', plugin=plugin)